-Before we go into the deep and study what digital steganography is and what we can do with it, we need to look at the beginning of sealing.
+Before we go into the depths and study what is the (Digital steganography) but also what we can do with it, we should refer to the beginning of steganography.

 The term sealing comes from the Greek words sealed + writing, as the history of sealing begins back in the Da Vinci era.